cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 #### Example Scenarios:

 * An engineering organization decides on a standard deployment tool and instructs all teams to use it.
 New processes (communication of release notes, etc) are built around that standard.
 Teams are instructed to stop using other sorts of deployment scripts and use the common tool instead.
-This is difficult for some teams who's needs are not met by the new process but do not understand or are not allowed to extend it.
+This is difficult for some teams whose needs are not met by the new process but do not understand or are not allowed to extend it.

 ### Level 3, Scalable — Intrinsic pull